Lisbon, Unforgettable week in Portugal – One Day Travel Guide

 To visit the lift you must pay 5 euros but since we bought our Subway ticket for that day no need to pay for the lift cause lift fee is also included on your ticket.

-(note: you can buy subway ticket for 1 day or 2 days or more) apparently from the photo that you’re seeing here the lift is under construction for that time but I’m sure it’s already done by the end of 2017.
+(note: you can buy subway ticket for 1 day or 2 days or more) apparently from the photo that you’re seeing here, the lift is under construction at that time but I’m sure it’s already done by the end of 2017.

 Taking the lift was not too scary it has a large space for even 15 – 20 persons inside, arriving on the top the scenery was really amazing.
 There’s a terrace where you can see the whole city view of Lisbon.

-View of Castelo De Sao Jorge or Sao Jorge Castle from Santa Justa
+View of Castelo De Sao Jorge from Justa Lift

 After this magnificent view the next destination is Castelo De Sao Jorge or Sao Jorge Castle but before arriving there we need to walk for about 2-3 kilometers from Santa Justa Lift.